 On average, a tree can live from 50 to 75 years, although some species may live for a few hundred or even a few thousand years.
 Proper care and maintenance can help extend the life of your trees to keep them healthy and looking their best.
-Check out our favorite tips for keeping your trees in tip-top shape.

 - Consider your environment.
 Not all trees will thrive in all environments and climates.
 Do your research on which trees grow the best in your area based on the lighting, temperature, and soil requirements.
 Local nurseries are also a great source of information when it comes to finding native trees that will thrive.